 Tips-To-Land-Your-First-Job.Jpg

 Your resume is what represents you during your job hunt.
-It’s important to make sure it reflects everything you have to offer.
-Even though you don’t have a long work history to include, you have your education and key skills that you want to share with potential employers.
-For instance, are you an extrovert who’s great at working with people?
-Are you the one your friends turn to for help getting organized?
+Therefore, it's essential to make sure it reflects everything you have to offer.
+Writing a resume with no experience is challenging, but even without a long work history, you have your education and core skills that you want to share with potential employers.
+For instance, are you an extrovert who's great at working with people?
+Are you the organized one among your group of friends?
 Do you know how to use Photoshop reasonably well?
 Let employers know about these skills!
-If you’re not sure how to start, check out our resume writing tips.
+If you're not sure how to start, check out our resume writing tips.

 2. tap into the hidden market